-Challenge number Detail of challenge 1 SEL- independence and resilience (school's curriculum drivers) 2 Dual SEND needs - raising attainment to expected 3 Raising standards in all core subjects and closing the gap for all PP pupils at expected+ across the curriculum 4 Increase Maths progress for FSM in line with Non-FSM progress 5 Enriching cultural capital opportunities to pupils and enriching the curriculum (visits, visitors, activities-the wider curriculum offer)
+Challenge number Detail of challenge 1 SEL- independence and resilience (School's 'Might Oaks Learning Virtues - focus 2024-25 2.
+Support for pupils needs to be highly targeted and effective 3 Raising standards in all core subjects and closing the gap for all PP pupils at expected+ across the curriculum 4 Increase Maths progress for FSM in line with Non-FSM progress 5 Enriching cultural capital opportunities to pupils and enriching the curriculum (visits, visitors, activities-the wider curriculum offer) 6.
+Low numbers of pupil premium pupils is a challenge in itself along with numbers nor being evenly spread across the school (as well as some pupils who are not eligible for PP but who need access to these additional support structures - each child in our school is treat as an individual)